 The MSc provides research skills, transferable skills and specialist knowledge.
 The course is modular and has a common study structure with the MSc in Care of Collections and MA in Archaeology - all students undertake a taught element followed by a dissertation.

 The course is modular and has a common study structure with the MSc in Professional Conservation and the MA in Archaeology - the taught element lasts for the first two semesters of study and is assessed at the end of this period; this is followed by a dissertation.

 Most teaching occurs on Thursdays and Fridays although extra tutorials and field trips may be held on Wednesdays.
 Some students elect to attend modules from the related undergraduate degrees and this can be agreed on a case by case basis.

 Students take a total of 180 credits of modules, consisting of:

-- 80 credits of option modules selected by the student
+- 40 credits of optional modules selected by the student

 Please see the Archaeology and Conservation website for more course and module information.